PyO3/pyo3/guide/src/trait_exposure.md

 TypeError
 ```

-It is a type error and Python points to it, so no worry.
+It is a type error and Python points to it, so it's easy to identify and solve.

-### Wrong types in Python function signature
+### Wrong types in Python method signatures

-Let's assume now that the return type of one of the methods of our Model class is wrong, for example the `get_results` method that is expected to return a `Vec<f64>` in Rust, so a list in Python.
+Let's assume now that the return type of one of the methods of our Model class is wrong, for example the `get_results` method that is expected to return a `Vec<f64>` in Rust, a list in Python.

 ```python
 class Model: